Meals & Hosting Procedure

 - Provide a brief, but complete, description of the business purpose and/or topics discussed.

 - If non-business guests are also present at the meal, the cost should be separated by the restaurant, with only the expenses for business meals to be paid on a university credit card.
-If this is not done, the non-business meals should be identified as personal in Y-Expense.
+If this is not done, the non-business meals should be identified as personal in Chrome River.

 Note: Meals not properly documented and recorded represent taxable income to either the participants or the responsible BYU employee.